jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

     * STAT2371 -> BIOL2610
     * STAT2371 -> PSYU2248
     * TELE3001 -> STAT3494
+* These degrees need a tab in their notes:
+	* C000132
+	* C000195
+* These degrees were missing a CP number:
+	* C000195
+	* C000008
+* There was no degree with these awards so I created ones that could not be completed:
+	* BEd(ECE)
 * Most of the double-degrees that say they need a minor from Bachelor of Arts don't give a list of what they are, so there is an extra resource called arts_minor
+	* Then the correct degrees (including C000004) had to have their list of Art minors removed to avoid the minors being copied twice
 * These courses are inconsistent on how they explain to do ARTS2000 or a minor from Arts:
 	* D000053
 	* D000010
 	* D000041
+* This major had a specific requirement that forced it to be written differently:
+	* N000113
 * This course cannot be completed as a single degree, so it got removed but its relevant double-degrees are still in the file:
 	* C000196
 * ECON1031 has a dash in its list of NCCWs, but I'm not going to do anything about that because it's referring to the old unit codes